franco148/emaily-app/server/README.md

   - authorized redirect URIs: http://localhost:5000/*
 4. We may get `redirect_uri_mismatch` error when testing the google auth.
 But it is because the redict URI.
 We will only need to update it to `/auth/google/callback`

+##### Installing tools
+- npm install --save nodemon
+  - Once installed nodemon, we can start the application with `npm run dev` where `dev` was defined in the scripts section of package.json.